 Buffaloe rearing constitute a vital component of India’s livestock-based rural economy, significantly contributing to both milk and meat production.
 India remains one of the world’s largest producers and exporters of cara beef (Bhogal & Beillard, 2023).
 According to Bhogal and Beillard (2024), cara beef production in market year 2024 is projected at 4.61 million metric tons (carcass-weight-equivalent), up from 4.47 million metric tons in 2023.
 In 2023–24, buffalo meat accounted for more than 82% of India’s total animal product exports (Jadhav, 2024).

 Although Kerala is not a major buffalo-producing state, there is growing interest in buffalo meat production, particularly in smallholder livestock farmers.
-However, buffalo meat production in the state remains relatively limited, with output declining from approximately 117,420 tonnes in 2021–22 to 102,130 tonnes in 2022–23 (Department of Animal Husbandry and Dairying, 2023).
+However, buffalo meat production in the state remains relatively limited, with output declining from approximately 117,420 tonnes in 2021–22 to 102,130 tonnes in 2022–23 (DAHD , 2023).
 Traditional rearing systems commonly practised in Kerala often involve nutritionally imbalanced or inadequate feeding regimens, resulting in poor nutrient intake and suboptimal growth performance (Sivagnanam and Pulikkamath 2019).
 These deficiencies manifest as reduced average daily gain (ADG), delayed maturity, and inefficient feed conversion, ultimately diminishing profitability and long-term sustainability Nissanka et al. .2010).
 Improving ADG is therefore critical to enhancing economic returns, particularly within smallholder meat production systems.

-nutrient requirement was based on age and physiological status and locally available feed resources, offer significant potential to enhance weight gain, feed conversion efficiency, and overall economic viability in buffalo meat production.
+Nutrient requirement was based on age and physiological status and locally available feed resources, offer significant potential to enhance weight gain, feed conversion efficiency, and overall economic viability in buffalo meat production.
 However, their adoption at the field level remains limited, primarily due to low awareness, financial constraints, and inadequate access to advisory services (Wakweya, 2023).
 In the context of Kerala, where buffalo farming is predominantly smallholder-based, fodder resources are scarce, and traditional practices prevail, these constraints are particularly pronounced (Sivagnanam & Pulikkamath, 2019).
 Consequently, undernutrition, poor growth rates, and diminished profitability are common, highlighting the urgent need for scalable and farmer-centric nutritional interventions.
 While numerous studies have evaluated growth performance under controlled experimental conditions, there is a paucity of field-based evidence from smallholder production systems.
 This study addressed that gap by assessing the impact of a scientifically designed feeding intervention on the growth performance of Murrah crossbred male buffaloes reared for meat in Kerala.
 Specifically, it quantified weight changes over 60 days, calculated average daily gain (ADG), and statistically compared pre- and post-intervention weights to evaluate the practical effectiveness of the feeding strategy in real-world farming conditions.

 MATERIALS AND METHODS